wranggle/rpc/packages/rpc-post-message-transport/README.md

 * **sendToOrigin** The `targetOrigin` value used when calling `targetWindow.postMessage`.
 Set it the origin / base url of the **receiving** window.
 (Eg, `https://example.edu`) If this option is not set, it will use the current origin (meaning both communicating windows must be on the same origin.)

 * **shouldReceive** Filter that determines if a received message should be used or ignored.
-It a function is passed, it will called with the event.origin string of the received message and only accept the message if the function returns `true`.
+It a function is passed, it is passed the event.origin string of the received message, accepting the message only if the function returns `true`.
 If a string is passed, it will expect the message origin to match it exactly.
 (Eg, `https://example.edu`) If this option is not set, the transport will only accept messages originating from the same origin.